 Community entry is the initial time period when our focus is to integrate into the community, build relationships, sharpen local language, and assess the community’s resources and needs so that we can do our best work going forward.
 We aren’t required to implement programs or do a ton of work during this period, but since there were already motivated people wanting to work with us, we began consulting with farmers and also held an introductory fish farming meeting.

 Now that it has been two months in the village, we realized that what we learned was a good introduction, but there are so many exceptions and skills to learn.
 The pond designs we learned were for ideal situations, but there are a lot of realities to consider.
 For example, village politics limit most people from accessing a furrow, so people don’t have water for making a pond.
 The only place to buy fingerlings is a three-hour bicycle ride away, so transporting them may be limiting for some people due to young fish being so fragile.
 One challenge is the lack of initial capital and resources.
 Investing K100 ($10 USD) into a new venture is scary for people.
 Most do not have that amount of money lying around and in fact struggle to scrap it together to purchase fingerlings.
 They know how to farm the land, but they need to have trust in us as well as confidence in themselves to try out fish farming.
-So a lot of our work now is convincing people of the benefits in raising fish.
-The farmers we’re working with at the moment already have fish ponds that are in dire need of renovation, but we are also guiding them through the process of building new ponds so that they can learn best practices that’ll make renovations easier.
+So a lot of our work now is sharing the benefits of raising fish so they get used to the idea and maybe would decide to try themselves.
+The farmers were working with at the moment already have fish ponds that are in need of renovation, but we are also guiding them through the process of building new ponds so that they can learn best practices that’ll make renovations easier.

 Initially, I was concerned since I have zero fish farming experience.
 How can I possibly teach people how to fish farm — people who have been living in this land for millennia and know it better than I ever will?
 These concerns were lessened during training, but they are still there.
 Other volunteers assured us that most of what we need to know is covered in training.
 We are not only here to teach fish farming practices (Peace Corps goal one), but to exchange culture (goals two and three).
 We are also expected to work on secondary projects that fulfill the needs of the community.
 Volunteers usually do work in HIV/AIDS, malaria, nutrition, women’s empowerment, etc., so there is plenty of work to keep busy.
 And I’m slowly coming to terms with the fact that I won’t be “productive” some days.
 It’s great how motivated most PCVs are, but we must remember that we are volunteers and we can choose our definition of a meaningful service.
 Echoing from all of the advice from fellow PCVs, don’t compare sites because they’re all different.
 Make your service your own.